lexicalunit/spellbot/docs/README.md

 bundle exec jekyll serve
 ```

+Or just run `make` if you have it installed and it will do all of the above for you.

 ## Updating

 First check that `.ruby-version` has the version used by [GH Pages][gh-pages-versions].
 If not, update that and re-install everything.